Joker282855/flight-log/README.md

 target destination.
 Airline workers who use this flight log to pull up all of the information associated with the airline they work for and modify it through get, post, put, and delete routes.
 Each of these routes tell the computer wehre the information from the database is stored and how to rerieve or delete it.
-This database can be used and modified by other coders to fit whatever project they are working on.
+This database can be used and modified by other coders to fit whatever project they are working on or want to do.

 # Tasks:
 1. As a user I can post the names of each airline that is currently at the airport.